How to Declutter Your Digital Space

 Minimalize your chat list

 For anyone working in a bigger company, especially remotely, a communication app is vital.
-It’s where we now spend most of our time brainstorming, discussing and, problem-solving.
+It’s where we now spend most of our time brainstorming, discussing, and problem-solving.
 However, I’ve noticed that chatting via an app is much easier for me when my DM list isn’t riddled with people.

 For me, scrolling down an endless list to find out who pinged me is an additional annoyance.

-A tiny change like this makes it easier to find coworkers, and saves you from filtering through a larger list of people.
+A tiny change like this makes it easier to find coworkers and saves you from filtering through a larger list of people.

 Practice managing browser tabs

 This tip speaks for itself: learn how to limit your browser tab usage.
 You should always have up to 5 tabs open at all times.
 No more than that, preferably less.